olivierpascalhenry/OrionFTP/README.md

 Features:
 ---------

-For now, it can download files from a FTP or SFTP server.
+For now, it can download files from a FTP(/TLS) server.
 In the future, folder(s) download and basic upload will be added.
 Drag and drop is not available at this time, but it will be in a future release.

 Compatibility:
 --------------
-    - sources : linux, windows, macos
+    - sources : linux, windows, macos (not yet)
     - binaries : windows (from Windows 7 32), linux (not yet)